sridurgeshv/HMS/README.md

    - Example

-    Book a voice appointment in the cardiology department for Thursday at 4 PM to discuss test results.
+    Book a appointment in the cardiology department for Thursday at 4 PM to discuss test results.

 ### Medical History: